 - Admission notice from the university or notice of prospective admission

-Whether you are looking for a room in a student housing, a single flat or a shared flat, all the important information you need on the topic of living in Germany as well as information on various accommodation options is available on the following page.
+All the important information you need on the topic of living in Germany as well as information on various accommodation options is available on the following pages.
 Please note that the International Office does not arrange flats or rooms directly.
 However, you are welcome to create a seeking-accommodation notice, which we will gladly post for you.

 Important Note on the German Registration Act